 The short film is being released to commemorate the heroic deeds of those who fought for their country and can be viewed below:

 The D-Day Darlings gave an exclusive performance of classic songs before being invited to switch-on that night’s Blackpool Illuminations display.
 Since appearing in Britain’s Got Talent, the group have emerged as the show’s most successful female group.

 Then, as the Illuminations came on, a Hawker Hurricane flew over the Promenade with The Blackpool Tower and heart illuminated in red, white and blue as a tribute to the British forces.

 Make your mark

 There’s plenty of opportunities for kids to learn all about the Second World War now that we may find ourselves with more time on our hands.
-These colouring sheets are a useful way to introduce the importance of VE Day to your child.
+These colouring sheets are a useful way to introduce the Battle of Britain to your child.
 All you need to do is download and print.